Our goal is to share information and products that are truly helpful to renters.

 If you’re constantly hearing your roommate’s Alexa blasting music or you can hear your neighbors watching their TV at max volume, one of the best things to do is to bring it up politely.

 Most people are unaware that their devices are bothering you, and if you don’t say anything, they’ll never know.
 Assume the best intent and initiate a conversation with your roommate or neighbor about what’s happening and ask them to work on a resolution with you.
-They may agree to turn it down after 10:00 pm or move their gaming system to a room that doesn’t share a wall with your apartment.
+They may agree to turn it down after 10:00 pm or use headphones.

 If your neighbor repeatedly brushes you off, you can talk with your landlord.
 Many leases include specific information about noise and some cities have noise ordinances, too.

 4. Hang a wall tapestry or install a bookcase

 Move softer furniture up against the wall or add a tapestry to help absorb any sound vibrations coming through to help soundproof your apartment.